OET

 person

-......Study tips and inspirationOET Listening: How transcripts are your secret weapon for the test
+......Study tips and inspirationOET Listening: How transcripts are the key to success in the test

-OET Listening: How transcripts are your secret weapon for the test
+OET Listening: How transcripts are the key to success in the test

 Two healthcare workers are looking at notes